 Graduate Coursework and Conferences

-Most OEM trainees obtain the Occupational and Environmental Medicine MPH during the training program.
-The degree is a combination of core curriculum and courses particularly pertinent to OEM physicians.
+Most trainees obtain the Occupational and Environmental Medicine (OEM) MPH through the UW School of Public Health, recently ranked #4 in the world.
+The degree is a combination of MPH common core courses and courses particularly pertinent to OEM physicians.

 Required classes include: